 At present, over 50 undergraduate students in our department are members of Pi Tau Sigma.
 Membership in the organization gives students a special distinction and the opportunity to support the department in a number of ways.
 Benefits include the honor of being recognized for your academic record, opportunities for service and leadership, and greater interaction with professors and the Department of Mechanical Engineering.

 Every year, the organization designs, builds, markets and races mini Formula, Baja Supermileage, and Clean Snowmobile vehicles.
-SAE also has many opportunities to attend national automotive trade shows, listen to technical speakers about new developments in the automotive field, and provide many career opportunities to dedicated members.
+SAE International also has many opportunities to attend national automotive trade shows, listen to technical speakers about new developments in the automotive field, and provide many career opportunities to dedicated members.

 Society of Hispanic Professional Engineers